dylanaraps/writing-a-tui-in-bash/README.md

 For the purposes of this guide we'll be recreating the program `less`.
 The idea is simple and conveys the concepts in this guide well.
 This step adds basic argument parsing and the input of a file to an array.

-The program now reads the entirety of the file and waits for user input.
+The program now prints the entirety of the file and waits for user input.
+The file is printed to fit onto the screen and it reacts accordingly to window resize.

 Nothing much is happening yet but the foundations are now in place for us to add scrolling, a status-bar and other features.

 ```sh
 #!/usr/bin/env bash